 In the picture below, you can see that he uses shadows to layer the image.
 A specific detail can be found in the foreground where the deer stands in a sort of a spotlight.

-Beyond photography, he had a huge influence in the preservation of national parks.
+Beyond being a Black & White Photographer, he had a huge influence in the preservation of national parks.

 “It is easy to take a photograph, but it is harder to make a masterpiece in photography than in any other art medium.”

-Being a Portrait Photographer, it is strange to say, but the people weren’t his main subjects in his images.
+Being a Black & White Portrait Photographer, it is strange to say, but the people weren’t his main subjects in his images.

 His photos are an ensemble of the characters he had in front of his lens and how he used the light to emphasize certain features.